anshika208/gallery/README.md

 # gallery
-a simple fkex gallery with animations
+a simple flex gallery with animations

 # check it out->
 https://flexgallery1.netlify.app/